codedribbler/Taste-Bots/README.md

 ![alt text](/Image/alfredo.jpg)

-Review is a critical success metric for a lot of Business espically in Restaurant business where it has the power to drive its fate .
+Customer reviews are a critical success metric for a lot of businesses espically in restaurant business where it has the power to drive its fate .

-The Business team of a restaurant uses the reviews to gauge its performance and potential and on the other side of the table The Customers depend on the reviews, from deciding whether to visit a restaurant to what to expect .
+The business team of a restaurant uses the reviews to gauge performance and potential and on the other side of the table the customers depend on the reviews, from deciding whether to visit a restaurant to what to expect .

-There are a lot of amazing platforms which cater to this need , Zomato , Yelp ,Google etc. naming a few, which make it very easy for people to read and post reviews .
+There are a lot of amazing platforms which cater to this need Zomato , Yelp ,Google etc. naming a few, which make it very easy for people to read and post reviews .
 Thus there are huge banks of reviews .

-But with heaps of reviews available it is impossible for people to read all the reviews .
-This is where Taste Bots comes into the picture.
+But with heaps of reviews available it is impossible for people to read all the reviews.
+This is where Taste Bots comes into the picture.Taste Bots uses Natural Language Processing techniques on the Restaurnt reviews and makes sense of them .

-Taste Bots uses Natural Language Processing techniques on the Restaurnt reviews and makes sense of them .
-The solutions are
+The solutions Taste Bots provide are -:

-1) <a name="top1">Highlights most talked about features with its associated sentiment of a Restaurant.</a>
+1) <a name="top1">Highlights most talked about features of a Restaurant with its associated sentiment.</a>

 ![alt text](/Image/blog1.png)
 ![alt text](/Image/blog3.png)